sidney-eliot/3d-artists-handbook/content/index.md

 >
 > My goal with this handbook isn't to cover entry level stuff.
 Rather, the methods and workflows I explore are mainly industry standard; following them will yield great results.
 A perfect example of this would be the [[baking| baking]] page, in which I demonstrate how even amazing studios, like Riot Games, don't always have the best approaches to difficult problems.

-This is probably best suited for intermediate and advanced 3D artists.
+This is probably best suited for intermediate and advanced 3D artists with the focus being on game art.
 If you're a 2D artist, then you might find something interesting [[#All Things from This Handbook Relevant for 2D Artists|here]].
-My 3D workflow mostly consists of the following software: [Blender](https://www.blender.org/features/), [ZBrush](https://pixologic.com/), [Marmoset Toolbag](https://marmoset.co/toolbag/), [Substance Painter](https://www.adobe.com/products/substance3d-painter.html), [Photoshop](https://www.adobe.com/products/photoshop.html) and [Unreal Engine](https://www.unrealengine.com/en-US/features).
-Therefore, this handbook will cover workflows in the software listed above, but many of the concepts are universal and can be applied to other software, as well.
+My 3D workflow mostly consists of the following software: [Blender](https://www.blender.org/features/), [ZBrush](https://pixologic.com/), [Maya](https://www.autodesk.com/products/maya), [Plasticity](https://www.plasticity.xyz/), [Marmoset Toolbag](https://marmoset.co/toolbag/), [Substance Painter](https://www.adobe.com/products/substance3d-painter.html), [Photoshop](https://www.adobe.com/products/photoshop.html) and [Unreal Engine](https://www.unrealengine.com/en-US/features).
+Therefore, this handbook will cover workflows in the aforementioned software, but many of the concepts are universal and can be applied to other software, as well.

 If you don't understand a term, give the [[glossary|glossary]] a visit.